Technigo/project-weather-app/README.md

 This week's project was to build a simple weather web app that shows today's weather and temperature, and a 5-day forecast using a weather API.

 For this week I aimed for the blue level.
-And I also completed one of the red level requirements as below:
+And I also completed two of the red level requirements as below:

 **🔵  Blue Level (Minimum Requirements)**